Proverbs or Pythian Oracles? Sentiments and Emotions in Greek Sayings: Related Work

 \subsection{What about Greek Proverbs?}

 NLP studies on Greek proverbs are quite rare. \citet{Pavlopoulos2024} introduce a publicly-available dataset with more than one hundred thousand Greek proverb variants.
-They also proceed to attribute classification, showing that specific locations are classified with higher accuracy than others, while also attributing more than 3k unregistered Greek proverbs using conformal prediction to estimate their most likely origins with mathematically guaranteed confidence.
-At the low-resource language frontier, \citet{dimakis-etal-2025-dialect} use proverbs for dialect normalization using LLMs, while showing that previous experiments on those proverbs ignore deeper dialectal attributes.
+They also proceed to attribute classification, showing that specific locations are classified with higher accuracy than others, while also attributing more than 3k unregistered Greek proverbs using conformal prediction to estimate their most likely origins.
+At the low-resource language frontier, \citet{dimakis-etal-2025-dialect} use proverbs for dialect normalization using LLMs, showing that experiments (repeated) on normalised proverbs ignore deeper dialectal attributes.